Borussia Mönchengladbach 12–0 Borussia Dortmund: Aftermath

 The day after Mönchengladbach's record victory, Rehhagel was fired from his post as Dortmund manager.
 Sigi Held was named as his replacement ad interim, and Carl-Heinz Rühl became the new coach on a permanent basis.

 Borussia Dortmund fined all of their players 2000–2500 Deutsche Mark for their shoddy performance.
-The unlucky goalkeeper, Peter Endrulat, was sent packing to 2.
+The goalkeeper, Peter Endrulat, was sent packing to 2.
 Bundesliga team Tennis Borussia Berlin and the team was ridiculed during friendly games for weeks afterwards.
 Köln's goalkeeper, Toni Schumacher, said he was "disgusted" by Dortmund's poor showing, but was "happy [Köln] had won the title in the end."

 Match-fixing suspicion

 Suggestions from the supervisory committee of the German Football Association (Kontrollausschuss des Deutschen Fußball-Bundes) that the match had been fixed were contested by Borussia Dortmund.
 Defender Amand Theis explained that "in the end, every shot was a goal and we just gave up."
 Borussia Mönchengladbach's Herbert Wimmer, for whom the 12–0 victory was his final Bundesliga game, said in an interview that he was happy the club did not win the league that season, because it could have lent more support to speculations of match-fixing.
 The German FA made their own enquiries and interviewed the Dortmund players, giving them a dressing-down for their unsporting behaviour, but chose not to press any charges.

 The corresponding fixture in the following season four months later at Mönchengladbach's Bökelbergstadion ended in a 2–2 draw.